With a successful career, which combines advertising and academia, Jim is an Instructor of Creativity and Innovation at Miami University.

-In his previous position as Creative Director for the Columbus College of Art & Design and their new MindMarket enterprise, he helped corporations, small businesses and non-profit organizations engage CCAD's top talent to solve product, branding, fashion, interior and advertising design challenges.
+During his career, Jim also worked as a Creative Director in McGraw-Hill Education, which partners around the world with students, educators, administrators and other professionals to deliver engaging, adaptive and personalized learning solutions that improve performance and results.
+He was also a Creative Director for the Columbus College of Art & Design and their MindMarket enterprise, where he helped corporations, small businesses and non-profit organizations engage CCAD's top talent to solve product, branding, fashion, interior and advertising design challenges.
 He also served as Assistant Professor and taught a senior level course in advanced branding concepts.

-Before assuming his role at CCAD, Jim held various executive positions in the global advertising industry, including Executive Creative Director at Stonefly Communications Group and SVP Global Creative Director, Group CD at Grey Worldwide in New York.
+Jim held various executive positions in the global advertising industry, including Executive Creative Director at Stonefly Communications Group and Global Creative Director at Grey Worldwide in New York.
 He obtained a BFA in Fine Arts and Painting from Louisiana State University.